From NFL Star To A Prison Morgue, The Downward Spiral Of Aaron Hernandez

 The final blow to his career was his arrest for the murder of Odin Lloyd, a semi-professional football player.
 Police reports show the two of them became involved in an argument after Lloyd spoke to the wrong people in a nightclub.
 Lloyd, who was dating the sister of Hernandez’s girlfriend, was found shot about a mile away from Aaron Hernandez’s $1.3 million mansion.
 When police tracked Lloyd’s movements back to Hernandez’s home, they learned his cell phone and the elaborate video surveillance system for the house had been destroyed.

-After being sentenced to life in prison, he was indicted in another double homicide but was acquitted on both charges.

-Aaron Hernandez’s story evokes a rollercoaster of emotions.
-Nobody gets into the NFL by luck, it is a performance-driven profession, and only hard work and determination will propel athletes into its elite ranks.
+Aaron Hernandez’s story evokes a roller coaster of emotions.
+Nobody gets into the NFL by luck; it is a performance-driven profession, and only hard work and determination will propel athletes into its elite ranks.
 Aaron Hernandez worked hard to get everything he got, but whatever his inner struggles were, they kept him from keeping it.